 At this review, although the overall average and many of the average sector/fuel changes to the underlying forecasts are within the realms of typical model aging patterns, some care needs to be taken regarding those combinations with a very small number of models and there is also considerable variation behind the average results on an individual model level.
-For example, there is now only a single small diesel range (Vauxhall Mokka) and only 2 large hybrid ranges (Kia Sorento and Lexus RX).
-At this review, there is more variation behind these averages than usual and it has been very difficult to discern any common themes behind which ranges have suffered in recent weeks and which ones have been relatively robust, even within the same brand or manufacturing group.
+For example, there is now only a single Supermini diesel range (a single ID for Citroen C3) and only 5 Supermini hybrid ranges.
+At this review, there is again more variation behind these averages than usual and it has been very difficult to discern any common themes behind which ranges have suffered in recent weeks and which ones have been relatively robust, even within the same brand or manufacturing group.
 BEV models have generally fared worse than their ICE counterparts, further increasing the BEV penalty where direct comparisons can be made and we have generally assumed that these penalties will persist in future.
-However, more than a third of electric ranges have seen no change to their underlying forecast values, although some of these are models which are still very new in their lifecycle.
+However, exactly a half of electric ranges in the two sectors have seen no change to their underlying forecast values, although some of these are models which are still very new in their lifecycle.